“You are who you are and there’s no point in arguing with yourself about it”

-If you have played Assassin’s Creed Syndicate then you will get a pretty good idea of what we are talking about.
-Literally, we had a debate going on about which title provided us with an unpleasant experience?
-Capturing gang-strongholds in Syndicate or Mafia 3?
+If you have played Assassin’s Creed Syndicate, then you will get a pretty good idea of what we are talking about.
+We had a debate going on about which title provided us with an unpleasant experience?
+Capturing gang strongholds in Syndicate or Mafia 3?
 Finally, we came up with an answer which is Mafia 3.
-The former felt quite repetitive but didn’t force you to deliberately keep on capturing all the territories.
+The former felt quite repetitive but didn’t force you to keep on capturing all the territories deliberately.

 To be honest, I was going to leave Mafia 3 as is, and play FIFA 17 instead.
 But the fact that I spent quite a fortune for it, forced me to see the end of it.